Subscribe

 You may also want to consider a pair of thin and sleek gloves if you plan to spend much time outdoors when it's cold out.

-If you didn't come to Italy prepared for cold weather, don't worry; leather jackets are extremely popular in Italy.
+If you didn’t come prepared for cold weather, don’t worry; leather jackets are extremely popular there.
 Many street merchants and shops sell leather jackets, many of very high quality.
 If you bring a jacket with you, you likely do not need more than one.
 Be sure not to overpack with bulky cold-weather clothes, or you may not have room to bring home gifts and souvenirs.
-Not sure where in Italy you will be traveling yet?
+Not sure where in the country you will be traveling yet?
 Sicily is a great place for a winter getaway!

 These shoes are made for walking

-When traveling in Italy, you will do a lot of walking.
+When traveling in Belpaese, as it is often called, you will do a lot of walking.
 You may stand out as a tourist if you wear sneakers, and flip-flops after often considered tacky there.
-However, you won't be comfortable if you wear your nicest dress shoes or heels all day long.
+However, you won’t be comfortable if you decide to go with your nicest dress shoes or heels all day long.
 Avoid the blisters and save the fancy shoes for a nice dinner in the evening.

 For your daytime adventures, invest in some attractive walking shoes.
-Outdoor stores such as REI and Whole Earth offer high-quality leather walking shoes that can be dressed up or dressed down depending on what you're wearing.
+Outdoor stores offer high-quality leather walking shoes that can be dressed up or dressed down depending on what you’re sporting for the day.
 One of my favorite pairs of walking shoes for Italian travel are extremely comfortable leather Mary Janes made by Keen.

 Now that you know what to wear in Italy, buon viaggio!